EpicoTortuga/ScheduleWidget/README.md

 1. Download the Scriptables app
 2. Create a new script
-3. Copy-paste everything on [this page](https://github.com/EpicoTortuga/ScheduleWidget/blob/master/ScriptableCode) into a new script.
+3. Copy-paste everything on [this page](https://github.com/EpicoTortuga/ScheduleWidget/blob/master/WidgetCode)(for regular schedule), or on [this page](https://github.com/EpicoTortuga/ScheduleWidget/blob/master/WidgetCode-PurpleTeal)(for purple/teal schedule) into a new script.
 4. *(Optional)* Edit the beginning part of the script to the preferences you prefer.
 5. Add a widget to your home screen and set it to the script you just created.